PIYatGitHub/NodeJS-taskManager/readme.md

 This app supports full user auth

 ## Getting started for devs
-All the standard moves like ``npm install`` are highly recommended.
+Do not forget the standard moves like ``npm install`` as they will get you up and running.
 There is an environment config file, which is called ``dev.env``, which is not committed and holds some data needed for the app to run in development mode.
 This file is located in the ``config`` folder of the project, which is
 <strong>located in the root of the project</strong>.
 The list of needed variables is: